Emulation of baryonic effects on the matter power spectrum and constraints from galaxy cluster data: Constraints on baryonic effects with X-ray observations

 The right-hand panel of Fig.~\ref{fig:fitted_fgas_fstar_Sk_BCMparam_xray} also shows the predicted baryonic power suppression signal from various hydro-dynamical simulations.
-We find that {\tt cosmo-OWLS 8.0}, {\tt cosmo-OWLS 8.5}, {\tt BAHAMAS}, and {\tt OWLS} are consistent with the predictions from X-ray data at the 95 percent confidence level\footnote{Note that for {\tt cosmo-OWLS 8.0}, {\tt cosmo-OWLS 8.5}, and {\tt BAHAMAS} this should not come as a surprise, since these simulations have been calibrated to a similar collection of X-ray observations.}.
-The {\tt Illustris-TNG} and {\tt Horizon-AGN} simulations, on the other hand, do not agree with the X-ray informed predictions from the baryonification model.
-They show a suppression signal that is shifted to higher $k$-values and is in apparent disagreement with the signal suggested by X-ray observations.
+We find that \RefReport{only {\tt cosmo-OWLS 8.5} is fully consistent with our data, while {\tt cosmo-OWLS 8.0}, {\tt BAHAMAS}, and {\tt OWLS} show a mild disagreement and lie between the 68 percent and 99 percent credible region.} \RefReport{The {\tt Illustris-TNG} and {\tt Horizon-AGN} simulations, on the other hand, are inconsistent with the X-ray observation informed predictions from the baryonification model.
+They show a suppression signal that is shifted to higher $k$-values, which is outside the 99 percent confidence range suggested by X-ray observations.}